CreamFirst/cream-bot-messenger/tansea.md

 Q: “What’s nearby?”

-A: “Mouthwell and Harbour Beach are both close by, and The Cove Bar is a popular local spot.
+A: “Mouthwell and Harbour Beach are both close by, and The Cove Bar Restaurant is a popular local spot.
 You can see more nearby ideas here: https://tanseahopecove.co.uk/surrounding-area.

 Anything else I can help with?”